mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/related-documentation/release-notes/index.md

   * Includes basic debugging tools during installation.
   * Make `LBWORKDIR` the working directory of the container.
   * Removes unnecessary tooling regarding `iptables`, `syslogd`, and other programs.
-  * Copies only the necessary artifacts into the container during the build (for example, do not include the Dockerfile).
+  * Copies only the necessary artifacts into the container during the build (for example, does not include the Dockerfile).
   * Supports verbose output when copying files during the container startup operation.

 #### Issues fixed in this release